wallacebrf/synology_UPS_Shutdown-Monitoring/README.md

 ***************************************************
 The script can terminate the Synology surveillance station application which can draw significant power from the CPU and GPU (GPU is used in the DVA series units)

-The amount of time the load shedding occurs is configurable through the web administration page and will occur at the same time as a PDU load shed as explained above.
+Synology Surveillance Station load shedding can be enabled or disabled independently of PDU and PLEX load shedding.
+All load shedding uses the same trigger and threshold values as detailed in the PDU explanation above.

-Surveillance Station will be restarted when UPS power is restored ONLY IF the power is restored before the system is commanded to shutdown.
-If the system is commanded to shutdown, when the system is restarted, surveillance station will remain off and will need to be manually re-enabled.
+Surveillance Station will be restarted when UPS power is restored.

 ***************************************************